norcams/winch/docs/monitoring_openstack.rst

     pattern = ^stats.*
     retentions = 10s:1d,1m:7d,10m:1y

 Stats is the namespace used for all metrics, gauges, counters and timers that comes from Logstash and Statsd.
 The retention specified means that all 10 second data are stored for 1 day, 1 minute data are stored for 7 days, and 10 minute data are stored for 1 year.
 These values can easily be adjusted to your own liking.
-The storage-aggregation.conf consists of:
+The storage-aggregation.conf should consist of the following entries:

 ::